itech001/ph/README.md

 happens the user should be notified.
 Also, even more rarely iframes REDIRECT the parent website to their own URL.
 This should be blocked.

-- **More clear infinite scrolling.** There should be indications when the next page is trying to load or when all five pages have already been loaded.

 [ph]: http://ph.bram.gg
 [hn]: http://hn.premii.com